NimalAthith/My-First-Repo/README.md

 # My first Repo

-This is my first repot I am creating in fedora
+This is my first repo I am creating in Local machine.